sc0Vu/vuethwallet/README.md

 # Send value

-1. Choose the value transaction or go to /value-transaction.
+1. Choose the ether transaction or go to /ether-transaction.

 2. Import your wallet file and enter the password.